AlphaByte-RedTeam/loginscreenintent/README.md

 Android Studio version: [latest](https://developer.android.com/studio) <br />
 Kotlin version: [latest](https://developer.android.com/kotlin) <br />

+Note: If you see an error regarding to incompatible version, please consider to update your IDE or your language.

 To use the apps, please follow the instruction below:

 1. Open terminal and do the following command